 - Wrestler Brian Kendrick went by the name Leonardo Spanky earlier in his career in Japan, due to his resemblance.

-- Smoking Is Cool: He smokes in almost all of his movies, starting from the Basketball Diaries (age 20).
-In particular, watch out for the scene in Romeo + Juliet in which he's sitting by the beach, calmly puffing away while he writes in his diary and droning Radio Head music plays in the background.
+- Smoking Is Cool: In almost all of his movies his characters smoke, starting from the Basketball Diaries (age 20).
+In particular, watch out for the scene in Romeo + Juliet in which he's sitting by the beach, calmly puffing away while he writes in his diary and droning Radiohead music plays in the background.

 - Those Two Actors: Played lovers with Kate Winslet in Titanic and Revolutionary Road.